Skip to content

 Your business' intangible assets can often exceed physical assets.
 You should also protect these assets for purely financial reasons.

-According to the Norwegian Industrial Property Office, intangible assets, i.e. employees' knowledge, creativity and competence, make up approximately 70 per cent of a company's total assets.
+According to the Norwegian Industrial Property Office, intangible assets, i.e. employees' knowledge, creativity and competence, make up approximately 70 percent of a company's total assets.
 Registering your rights is a relatively small expense in order to secure investments and cover product development and production expenses.

 Without the rights to your own brand, you are powerless to compete against pirated copies that undermine your company's reputation and earnings.